varkenvarken/Snap/documentation/Snap-User-Manual.md

 # Installation

-Installing Snap\! for the first time is simple:
+Installing Snap! for the first time is simple:

-* Unpack the .zip file
-  you probably already have done that as it contains this document (**Snap-User-Manual.pdf**) and the add-on itself (an archive with Python files, **snapper.zip**)
+* Download snapper.zip from the releases section of the repository
 * Select Edit → Preferences → Add-ons from the menu
-* Click ‘Install …’ (near the top of the screen) and select the **snapper.zip** file
+* Click ‘↓’ (the down-arrow near the top right of the panel) and select the **install from disk ...**
-* Click ‘Install Add-on’ (near the bottom right of the screen)
+* Locate `snapper.zip` and click `Install from disk`
 * Check the enable check box to the left of the add-on you just installed

 The add-on will now be available in the toolbar of 3d-view (press N in the 3d-view if the toolbar is not visible).
-The operators and properties of any defined snap-point will be available in the Snap\!
+The operators and properties of any defined snap-point will be available in the Snap!
 Panels, although most of them will only show if snap-points are enabled on an object.

 ## Installing an updated version of Snap!

-If you want to replace a previous version of Snap\! you have to remove the old version first. to do this, go to Edit → Preferences … → Add-ons and either search for Snap\! or go to the ‘Object’ category where it will be located.
+If you want to replace a previous version of Snap! you have to remove the old version first. to do this, go to Edit → Preferences … → Add-ons and either search for Snap! or go to the ‘Object’ category where it will be located.
 Click on the add-on and then on the ‘Remove’ button.
 After removing the old version, follow the instructions above to install the new version.

 # Workflow

-Snap\! is a tool to make positioning modular assets easier.
+Snap! is a tool to make positioning modular assets easier.
 There are two typical workflows: defining snap-points on objects and positioning objects using those snap-points.

 *Defining snap-points* is typically done once.
 Once the snap-points are defined, the object collection can then be saved as usual and appended to any .blend file later.
 All the necessary tools to define snap-points on an object are grouped inside the Points and Extra points panels in the 3d-view.
 You can define any number of snap-points on an object, the first four in the Points panel and any extra ones in the Extra points panel.